Denny-Lin/DDK_file_system/README.md

 ![image](https://user-images.githubusercontent.com/67073582/123671180-9274d880-d870-11eb-91e5-a7dcec2cc021.png) <br>
 * Maybe initial_address() just do once when formating the real disk.
 * Someday, if this application can format a disk using our method by OS driver, we can also get the information of phiscal address stored in one of blocks.
 * ...
+## Now, we have a fromated disk called "Space.ddkfs".
+* We can develope two program, such as, file management and visual window.
+* ...